Degg98/MovieManagerCLI/README.md

 The application is controlled via the command line.
 Below are some example commands to get you started.

+### Configuration File (`config.yaml`)

+The application is highly configurable via the `config.yaml` file, located in the root directory of the project.
+This file contains key parameters that define the behavior of the application. (**To do**: Define also the Movie Structure)

 ### Show collection

 To show films in the collection: